Transition Role of Entangled Data in Quantum Machine Learning

-In this study, we \textit{negate} the above speculation and exhibit the \textit{transition role} of entangled data when QML models incoherently learn quantum dynamics, as shown in Fig.~\ref{fig:scheme}.
-In the incoherent learning scenario, the quantum learner is restricted to utilizing datasets with varying degrees of entanglement to operate on an unknown unitary and inferring its dynamics using the finite measurement outcomes collected under the projective measurement.
+In this study, we \textit{negate} the above speculation and exhibit the \textit{transition role} of entangled data when QML models incoherently learn quantum dynamics, as shown in Fig.~1.
+In the incoherent learning scenario, the quantum learner is restricted to utilizing datasets with varying degrees of entanglement to operate on an unknown unitary and inferring its dynamics using the finite measurement outcomes collected under the projective measurement, differing from Ref.~\cite{sharma2022reformulation} in learning problems and training data.
 The entangled data refers to quantum states that are entangled with a reference system, with the degree of entanglement quantitatively characterized by the Schmidt rank $r$.
 We rigorously show that within the context of NFL, the entangled data has a \textit{dual effect} on the prediction error according to the number of measurements $m$ allowed.
 Particularly, with sufficiently large $m$, increasing $r$ can consistently reduce the required size of training data for achieving the same prediction error.
 On the other hand, when $m$ is small, the train data with large $r$ not only requires a significant volume of quantum resources for states preparation, but also amplifies the prediction error.
 As a byproduct, we prove that the lower bound of the query complexity for achieving a sufficiently small prediction error matches the optimal lower bound for quantum state tomography with nonadaptive measurements.
+To cover a more generic learning setting, we consider the problem of dynamic learning under arbitrary observable by using $\ell$-outcome positive-operator valued measure (POVM) to collect the measurement output.
+This setting covers the shadow-based learning models \cite{huang2021information, huang2020predicting,elben2023randomized}.
+We show that the transition role still holds for arbitrary POVM and increasing the possible outcomes $\ell$ could significantly reduce the query complexity.
 Numerical simulations are conducted to support our theoretical findings.
 In contrast to the previous understanding that entanglement mostly confers benefits to QML in terms of sample complexity, the transition role of entanglement identified in this work deepens our comprehension of the relation between quantum information and QML, which facilitates the design of QML models with provable advantages.